 The borrowings and letters of credit outstanding under the Credit Agreement, together with the outstanding principal balance of our 4.000% Senior Notes due 2029 (the "2029 Senior Notes"), may not exceed the borrowing base under the Credit Agreement.
 The borrowing base primarily consists of a percentage of commercial land, land held for development, lots under development and finished lots held by the Company and its subsidiaries that guarantee the obligations under the Credit Agreement.
-As of June 30, 2023, the borrowing base under the Credit Agreement was \$1.4 billion, of which borrowings, including the 2029 Senior Notes, of \$1.1 billion were outstanding, \$18.8 million of letters of credit were outstanding and \$341.4 million was available to borrow under the Credit Agreement.
+As of September 30, 2023, the borrowing base under the Credit Agreement is \$1.8 billion of which the maximum available to borrow is \$1.4 billion.
+As of September 30, 2023, borrowings under the Credit Agreement and the outstanding principal amount of the 2029 Senior Notes totaled \$1.2 billion, \$28.1 million of letters of credit were outstanding and \$196.2 million was available to borrow under the Credit Agreement.

-Borrowings under the Credit Agreement bear interest, payable monthly in arrears, at the Company's option, at either (1) term SOFR (based on 1, 3 or 6 month interest periods, as selected by the Company) plus a 10, 15 or 25 basis point adjustment, respectively, which rate is subject to a 50 basis point floor, plus an applicable margin ranging from 145 basis points to 210 basis points (the "Applicable Margin") based on the Company's leverage ratio as determined in accordance with a pricing grid, or (2) term SOFR based on a 1 month interest period plus a 10 basis point adjustment, subject to a 50 basis point floor, plus the Applicable Margin.
-At June 30, 2023, the Applicable Margin was 1.70%, and SOFR was 5.10%, subject to the 0.50% SOFR floor as included in the Credit Agreement.
+Borrowings under the Credit Agreement bear interest, payable monthly in arrears, at the Company's option, at either (1) the Adjusted Term SOFR (defined as a term SOFR that is based on a fixed 1, 3 or 6 month interest period, as selected by the Company, plus a 10, 15 or 25 basis point adjustment, respectively), which rate is subject to a 50 basis point floor, plus an applicable margin ranging from 145 basis points to 210 basis points (the "Applicable Margin") based on the Company's leverage ratio as determined in accordance with a pricing grid, or (2) the Base Rate (defined as a term SOFR that is based on a daily variable 1 month interest period plus a 10 basis point adjustment), subject to a 50 basis point floor, plus the Applicable Margin.
+At September 30, 2023, the Applicable Margin was 1.70%, and SOFR was 5.32%, subject to the 0.50% SOFR floor as included in the Credit Agreement.

 The Credit Agreement contains various financial covenants, including a minimum tangible net worth, a leverage ratio, a minimum liquidity amount and an EBITDA to interest expense ratio.
 The Credit Agreement contains various covenants that, among other restrictions, limit the amount of our additional debt and our ability to make certain investments.
-At June 30, 2023, we were in compliance with all of the covenants contained in the Credit Agreement.
+At September 30, 2023, we were in compliance with all of the covenants contained in the Credit Agreement.